Next Start

 5/24/2021

-Since then, Kawasaki has been a name in the industry and has stood the test of time while producing a range of motorcycles.
-The brand and Motorcycle Mechanics Institute (MMI) have developed a relationship that led to the creation of the K-Tech specialized training program in 1989.
+Since then, Kawasaki has been a popular name in the industry and has stood the test of time while producing a range of motorcycles.
+The brand and Motorcycle Mechanics Institute (MMI) developed a relationship that led to the creation of the K-Tech specialized training program in 1989.

 Early Days

-Shozo had been interested in the marine industry from an early age, which is why he wanted to get involved in producing modern innovations for Japan’s shipping industry.
+Shozo Kawasaki had been interested in the marine industry from an early age, which is why he wanted to get involved in producing modern innovations for Japan’s shipping industry.
 It wasn’t until 1878, after struggling for some time, that the first order was placed with his company.

 The business moved to Hyogo in 1886 and was renamed Kawasaki Dockyard Co., Ltd., as it continued to grow and demand for shipping rose.
 By 1906, the products Kawasaki manufactured began growing beyond the shipping industry.
 The company would eventually produce components for the automotive, railway and aviation sectors.